MarcoConsiglio/laravel-swiss-ephemeris/docs/md/SwissEphemerisDateTime.md

 All available formats are obtainable by the method `SwissEphemerisDateTime::availableFormats()`.

-For more information, see the API documentation.
+For more information, see the API documentation inside `./docs/html/index.html`.